ringcentral/ringcentral-embeddable/docs/disable-features.md

 Before we start to use Active Call Control feature, need to add `CallControl` permission to your app in RingCentral Developer website.
 After permissions added, you can get the feature after re-login to the widget.

-Please send email to [devsupport](mailto:devsupport@ringcentral.com) to add `CallControl` permission if you get any problem.
+Please [submit a help ticket](https://developers.ringcentral.com/support/create-case) to add `CallControl` permission if you get any problem.

 ## Enable Ringtone Settings feature